bcdiaconu/klipper_config/README.md

 Issue a `PID_CALIBRATE HEATER=heater_bed TARGET=60` command

+## Printing temperature

+1. get a good model to test on (eg: [Smart compact temperature calibration tower](https://www.thingiverse.com/thing:2729076 "Smart compact temperature calibration tower on thingiverse"))
+1. set each section to appropriate temperature
+1. slice the model
+1. print the model
+1. update the slicer configuration based on findings (!) this might be influenced by other factors like pressure advance and retractions

 ## Pressure (Linear) advance

 1. download the file from [here](https://www.klipper3d.org/prints/square_tower.stl "stl file to download")